- Cultural Resource Centers

 Global Diversity Initiatives within the Division of student affairs at OSU are designed to provide leadership, administration, and management for institution-wide objectives related to global learning.
 The focus is on supporting underrepresented student populations; both domestic and international, through educational and community-building programs.

-Dr. Amarah Khan serves as the subject matter expert on global diversity within the department and provides information, strategies and ideas on how best to enhance global learning, advance discourse related to global citizenship, and international engagement efforts within Diversity and Cultural Engagement.
+Dr. Amarah Khan serves as the subject matter expert on global diversity within the department and provides information, strategies and ideas on how best to enhance global learning, advance discourse related to global citizenship and international engagement efforts across the division.
 The aim is to align these efforts with institutional needs in such a manner that domestic minorities feel encouraged to expand their horizons globally while International students at OSU feel supported and integrated.

 Provide students with opportunities to critically explore the world and engage in transformative learning experiences.

 Cultivate global citizenship through enhanced interaction and collaboration between domestic and international student groups.

 Design events that bring ‘Globally minded, Diversity Driven’ domestic and international students together.